HIPAA Compliance Checklist for 2025

 5. Torii

 Torii is built for IT teams that want to automate SaaS operations.
-It discovers new apps, tracks renewals, and provides clear visibility into usage and spend.
-Torii’s automation features help reduce repetitive work and streamline processes.
-It’s a strong fit for organizations wanting to scale IT workflows and control shadow IT.
+It discovers new apps, tracks renewals, provides clear usage and spend visibility, and automates repetitive IT workflows.

 Key Features